pesync

 Employee Turnover Cost

 Employee voluntary turnover for lower-paying jobs (under SR. 54,000 a year - clerical jobs) are slightly less expensive to replace, around 12 percent of annual salary, but that still adds up quickly.
-For example, 20 staff of a hyper-supermarket employees voluntarily quit a job in 2017.
+For example, 20 staff of hyper-supermarket employees voluntarily quit their jobs in 2017.
 That represents a major expense of SR. 129,600 to a business.

-So, in the above example, choosing to not give an average performer a raise may net a temporary cost savings, but if she/he voluntary quits you'll be out 12 percent of her/his salary.
-Losing an executive/senior management can reach up to 35%+ of the employee’s annual salary.
+So, in the above example, choosing to not give an average performer a raise may net temporary cost savings, but if she/he voluntarily quits you'll be out 12 percent of her/his salary.
+Losing an executive/senior management can lead to up to 35%+ of the employee’s annual salary.

-While there is no perfect package solution that will stop employees from voluntary leaving a job, companies should take turnover costs into account.
+While there is no perfect package solution that will stop employees from voluntarily leaving a job, companies should take turnover costs into account.

 Direct Cost Factors